tflm91/CRM-System/README.md

 ### Add items
 As an account manager, I would like to increase the quantity of an item.

 When I am logged in, I click on "Items" and get to a page with the list of all items.
 If I click on the plus sign for a certain item, a text field appears there where I can enter the number of pieces added.
 If I click on the button with the checkmark next to it, the number of pieces is updated.
 At the beginning, the text field contains the value 0, so that if I accidentally press the plus button, I can simply save without adding new pieces.
+The quantity must not be negative and the price has to be at least 0.01.

 ### Start a new special offer
 As an account manager, I want to launch special offers.

 When I am logged in, I click on "Special offers" and see a list with all special offers.
 If I click on the pencil next to a special offer, I can edit it.
 If I click on the plus sign above the table, I can create a new special offer.
 In both cases a form appears where I can select the item and enter quantity, total price, beginning and expiration date.
-When I edit an already existing special offer, the old data is selected and the offer must be cheaper than buying the products separately and the special offer must not expire before it begins.
+When I edit an already existing special offer, the old data is selected and the offer must be cheaper than buying the products separately, the special offer must not expire before it begins.
+The price must be greater or equal than 0.01 and the quantity must be at least 1.
 With "Save" the changes are saved and the recent date is used, with "Cancel" discarded".
 After that the current table is displayed.

 ### Delete a special offer
 As an account manager, I want to delete a special offer.